-For gym owners who'd rather coach than program
+For gym owners who program their own classes

 Athletes training together outdoors